AlMahmud22/gecko-chatbot/README.md

 It runs completely offline — no servers, no tracking, just a clean desktop app that lets you chat with your own models.

-Gecko Chatbot is a local AI chatbot built with Electron, React, and llama.cpp.Gecko Chatbot is a local AI chatbot built with Electron, React, and llama.cpp.

 ## What It Does

 It runs completely offline — no servers, no tracking, just a clean desktop app that lets you chat with your own models.It runs completely offline — no servers, no tracking, just a clean desktop app that lets you chat with your own models.